 Read More: Direct and Indirect Speech

-A parallelogram is a quadrilateral in which the pairs of opposite sides are parallel and equal in length.
+A parallelogram definition in geometry states that it is a quadrilateral in which both pairs of opposite sides are parallel and equal in length.

 For example, ABCD is a parallelogram.